peterkhayes/solitaireVictory/README.md

   bounce: 0.7                   // Amount of speed conserved on bounce.

-  endVelocity: 20               // Speed below which the element should not bounce.
+  endVelocity: 20               // If the element is slower than this, it will not bounce.

   // PAGE CONFIGURATION